Writing for the web courses

 - craft short sentences that pull readers in

-- structure and format sentences, paragraphs and pages so readers will easily find what they need
+- structure and format sentences, paragraphs and pages

 - write persuasive headlines